Start-up subsidy drastically reduced

 “According to the instructions, unemployed people who want to become self-employed will have to be offered a job in the future.
 And only if 'at the time of applying for a start-up grant on the job market that is accessible to the customer no job offers are (are) to be examined and the circumstances to be assessed.'

-In other words, instead of being able to develop a new perspective as a self-employed person, the unemployed will in future have to take on one of the not so rare jobs that are (only) acceptable under the law.
-Because, of course, the usual reasonableness rules also apply here, and those who reject an offered job only because they consider starting a business to be better and more promising must not 'exercise the discretion' for the employment agency - in other words, their application will not be examined at all.
-The government parties once said that a 'culture of independence' was to be developed and promoted in Germany. . . "
+In other words, instead of being able to build up a new perspective as a self-employed person, in the future the unemployed must, if necessary, also take on one of the not so rare jobs that are (only) reasonable under the law.
+Because, of course, the usual rules of reasonableness also apply here, and if you only reject an offered job because you consider starting a business to be better and more promising, the employment agency is not allowed to 'exercise its discretion' - in other words: your application will not be examined in the first place.
+The government parties used to say that they wanted to develop and promote a 'culture of independence' in Germany. . . "

 Why the point of view of politics and employment agency is wrong